Immunized but banned: EU says not all COVID vaccines equal - News Break

 “I didn’t realize there were so many layers to vaccine inequity,” he said.

-Jamey Keaten in Geneva, Angela Charlton and Lori Hinnant in Paris, and Lorne Cook in Brussels, contributed to this report.
+Jamey Keaten in Geneva, Angela Charlton in Paris, and Lorne Cook in Brussels, contributed to this report.

 Follow AP’s pandemic coverage at: